raspberrypilearning/guides/pi/booting-logging-in.md

   ```bash
   pi@raspberrypi~$
   ```
   This lets you know that you are logged into your Pi.
 From here you can interact with your computer using only text commands.
-See [What is the Command Line?](command-line-guide.md)guide to learn more.
+See [The Command Line](command-line-guide.md) guide to learn more.

 1. To load the graphical user interface, type `startx` and press `Enter` on your keyboard.